amitjoy/aspecio/README.md

 Aspecio first collects the set of bundles providing services to weave, sorts them using the natural `Bundle` comparator (based on bundle IDs).
 It stops them all in that order, then starts them all.
 The ordering should allow to keep the original installation order, and stopping and starting them by batch is aiming to minimize service level interactions between these bundles (such as re-creating components with static references too many times).

-## Defining an Aspect with Aspecio
+## Defining an aspect with Aspecio

 In Aspecio, we use Java to declare an Aspect.